handal-img

 EAS (Electronic Article Surveillance) tags and labels are security devices used in retail stores to prevent theft.
 These tags can be hard plastic, stickers, or labels.
 If taken out of the store without deactivation, they trigger an alarm.

 Tags are removed at checkout using a detacher and can be reused.
-Labels are disabled with a deactivation pad, which may be integrated with a price scanner for efficiency.
+Labels are disabled with a deactivation pad, which may be integrated with a price scanner for efficiency and just can be used once.

 Securing Retail with EAS Tags and Labels